pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 .. note::

-    You can use Python3 namespace packages (PEP420) for your application but pytest will still perform `test package name`_ discovery based on the presence of ``__init__.py`` files.
-If you use one of the two recommended file system layouts above but leave away the ``__init__.py`` files from your directories it should just work on Python3.3 and above.
+    You can use namespace packages (PEP420) for your application but pytest will still perform `test package name`_ discovery based on the presence of ``__init__.py`` files.
+If you use one of the two recommended file system layouts above but leave away the ``__init__.py`` files from your directories, it should just work.
 From "inlined tests", however, you will need to use absolute imports for getting at your application code.